NorthStarUAS/Simulator/docs/FCS_ex1.md

 Very approximately the control surface effectiveness scales linearly with dynamic pressure $(qbar)$ so we build this into our fit.

-Given some flight test data, do a least squares fit of roll command $(aileron*qbar)$ vs. roll rate $(p)$:
+Given some flight test data, do a least squares fit of roll command $(aileron*qbar)$ vs. roll rate $(p)$ and the result is:

 * $p = 0.0001258 * aileron*qbar - 0.03119$

-It is quite easy to rearrange this equation to compute an aileron command that gives us a requested roll rate:
+Let's rearrange this equation to compute an aileron command that gives us a requested roll rate:

 * $0.0001258 * aileron*qbar = p + 0.03119$
 * $aileron*qbar = 7949.1*(p + 0.03119)$
 * $aileron*qbar = 7949.1*p + 247.9$
 * $aileron = (7949.1*p + 247.9) / qbar$

-Let's plug in some real world numbers to see what we get:
+Now let's plug in some real world numbers to see what we get:

 * We want to command a +5 deg/sec roll rate (0.08726 rad/sec)
 * We are currently flying at 50 mps (about 100 kts)